The-OpenROAD-Project/OpenROAD/src/pdn/README.md

 # PDN Analysis

-PDN Analysis is performed using the PDNGEN tool.
+The power distribution netowrk (PDN) analysis module in OpenROAD (`psm`) is based on the PDNGEN tool.
 This utility aims to simplify the process of adding a power grid into a floorplan.
 The aim is to specify a small set of power grid policies to be applied to the design, such as layers to use, stripe width and spacing,